riverdreams/multitoot/README.rst

 What do I mean by "multi-instance timeline merging"? well, I and a few other people wished that Mastodon was more of a reddit-like thing where you could subscribe to an instance, like how you can subscribe to subreddits.
 I decided to make this functionality client-side, because it's fairly easy.

+stuff i have to do still:
+--get rid of duplicate toots
+--multi-account management

+might leave multi-account management for when i make a multi-instance version of a graphical client though

 for more info about toot see https://github.com/ihabunek/toot

 forked by river, email me @ riverdreams@pm.me if needed